jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Frenzy (Ex):** When you are below half health and take damage, you must succeed on a Will save (DC 15 + damage taken) or enter Rage as a Barbarian, with the following exceptions:

   * You do not gain temporary HP from entering Frenzy.
-  * You can enter Frenzy even if it is Fatigued or Exhausted, but the penalties from those conditions are halved.
+  * You can enter Frenzy even if you are Fatigued or Exhausted, but the penalties from those conditions are halved.
   * You cannot voluntarily enter Frenzy.
   * You cannot voluntarily end a Frenzy.
 You must succeed on a DC 20 Will save at the start of each turn it is Frenzied or remain Frenzied.
   * You must attack the last creature to damage you.
-If you kill this creature before taking damage again, the you instead must attack the nearest creature, regardless of if it is friend or foe.
+If you kill this creature before taking damage again, you instead must attack the nearest creature, regardless of if it is friend or foe.

 **Light Sensitivity (Ex):** You are dazzled in areas of bright sunlight or within the radius of a daylight spell.